By Helen, Nutritionist and Registered Dietician

-I’m often asked for advice about bowel habits - one of the occupational hazards of being a dietitian I guess!
-Babies’ stools can vary from day to day in the same baby and between different babies, so what is normal for one baby is not for another.
+I’m often asked for advice about bowel habits – one of the occupational hazards of being a dietitian, I guess!
+Babies’ stools can vary from day to day, and what is normal for one baby may not be the same for another.
 There are generally differences in stool consistency and colour depending on whether you are feeding your baby breastmilk or formula, but there are no strict rules on what is ‘normal’ - what is important is to understand what is normal for your baby and not to spend your time worrying and comparing with others.

-From around 4 weeks of age, babies pass stools on average 3 times a day, but this can range from once every 2-3 days up to 6 times a day.
-At the time you introduce some ‘solid’ meals, usually at around 6 months of age, the digestive system adapts and your baby is likely to poo less frequently and the consistency will become more like yours (thicker and usually darker and smellier too).
+From around 4 weeks of age, babies pass stools on average 3 times a day, but this can range from once every 2-3 days to 6 times a day.
+When you start introducing some ‘solid’ meals, usually at around 6 months of age, the digestive system adapts and your baby is likely to poo less frequently and the consistency will become more like yours (thicker and usually darker and smellier too).
 At the age of 1 year, the average is 2 poos per day.
-It is worth remembering that stool size, colour, texture and frequency reflects what has recently been consumed so the colour of your baby’s stools will vary depending on what food you are feeding them.
-But if you notice a definite change, such as poos becoming very smelly, very watery or harder (particularly if there’s blood in them), you should talk to your doctor or health visitor.
+It is worth remembering that stool size, colour, texture and frequency reflects what has recently been consumed, so the colour of your baby’s stools will vary depending on what food you are feeding them.
+If you notice a definite change, such as poos becoming very smelly, very watery or harder (particularly if there’s blood in them), you should talk to your doctor or health visitor.

 Other things you can try are a warm bath which can sometimes help relax babies and relieve constipation, as can baby massage.
-Also, I often suggest that parents try lying their baby on his/her back and move their legs in a bicycling motion – this can often help get things moving!
-If these home treatments have not worked, or if your baby appears to be in a lot of pain or discomfort, I would recommend you visit your GP.
+I often suggest that parents try lying their baby on his/her back and moving their legs in a bicycling motion – this can often help get things moving!
+If these home treatments have not worked, or if your baby appears to be in a lot of pain or discomfort, I would recommend a visit to your GP.
 They may suggest a laxative, probably lactulose, or other medications, but only try this with their guidance.